The Kashmir Walla

-The Kashmir Walla was an Indian independent news and opinion website founded in 2009 by Fahad Shah.
-The news portal focused on providing news and analysis related to the region of Jammu and Kashmir.
-It covered a wide range of topics, including politics, culture, society, and more.
-As of August 2023, the website and its social media handles are blocked in India, while accessible in other countries.
+The Kashmir Walla was an Indian independent news and opinion website founded in 2009.
+The news website focused on providing news and analysis related to the region of Jammu and Kashmir.
+Fahad Shah was its first editor and was succeeded by Yashraj Sharma during whose tenure the website was blocked.
+As of August 2023, the website and all its social media handles remain blocked in India, while accessible in all other countries.

 History

 The news portal was established in 2009 by Fahad Shah, with the aim of providing a platform for local voices to be heard and to report on issues relevant to the region.
 Over the years, it gained recognition for its independent journalism and coverage of events in Jammu and Kashmir.

 Interim editor, Yashraj Sharma assumed the position after Fahad Shah was imprisoned in 2022.
 In a documentary about Kashmir Walla operating while conditions worsen for journalist, Sharma says, "It's strictly about press freedom.
 To try to save the free press."

 In November 2023, Fahad Shah was released from prison after 21 months and resumed his role as The Kashmir Walla editor and continues to fight four legal cases against him in various courts.
 In July 2024, in an interview to The Quint Shah said, "I think, if you're truly a journalist, if there is a story and you have everything that qualifies as a proper piece in journalism, you’d still report it.”
 He has been barred from using social media and also not allowed to travel out of state as per the court orders.